sv-cover/cover-php/bulma_progress.md

 - Find a better implementation for agenda/signup_form.twig.
 Box clearly doesn't work, but I can't get card or panel to work convincingly :(
 - Move Headings inside of articles, unless header.
 Got to do proper HTML5 :)
 - Error 500.
 What if link_static is broken?
 Or i18n?
+- Poll on mobile doesn't work that well.

 # Pending Design Decisions